rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Is it a goal of science to describe reality?
 Does science make any progress at describing reality?

-This page focuses on the issues of *metaphysical* progress from science, while my outline on
+This outline focuses on the issues of *metaphysical* progress from science, while my outline on
 [the scientific method](scientific-method.html)
 discusses the epistemological foundations and limitations of science.